 - Learn about the local regulations regarding RC model flying and FPV, for example here are the rules for FPV in the UK

-- Spotter – A person that can watch out for approaching people or animals, and warns the pilot of any potential hazards they might not be able to see in their FPV goggles or monitor.
-They can also keep an eye on your personal belonging while you are totally immersed in FPV.
+- Get a spotter – A person that can watch out for approaching people or animals, and warns the pilot of any potential hazards they might not be able to see in their FPV goggles or monitor.
+They can also keep an eye on your personal belonging and safety while you are totally immersed in FPV.
 Also note, it is illegal to fly RC models in FPV without a spotter in some countries, so do your homework and use common sense

-- Fly in big open areas, far away from crowd of people, traffic, property especially airports.
-Grassy fields will be preferable in the beginning, not only for softening any crashes you might have but also it helps prevent sand from getting into your motors
+- Find a big open area to fly, far away from crowd of people, traffic, property especially airports.
+Grassy fields will be preferable for softening any crashes you might have and also helps prevent sand from getting into your motors

-- Pre-flight: Always carry out a hover test, fly your multicopter around and make sure it reacts to your sticks accordingly.
+Always carry out a hover test, fly your multicopter around in LOS and make sure it reacts to your sticks accordingly.
 Make sure all of your systems are working

 Flight Modes: Self-Level and Acro Mode

-It’s fine to start with Self-level mode at first as a beginner (aka horizon mode or angle mode), but eventually you would want to master acro mode as soon as your can.
+It’s fine to start with Self-level mode at first as a beginner (aka horizon mode or angle mode), but eventually you would want to master acro mode as soon as possible (aka rate mode or manual mode).
 I can reassure you, it’s the ultimate flight mode for the most smooth and free FPV flying experience!